TomzxCode/llm-conversations-viewer/README.md

 - **Multi-format Support**: Automatically detects and parses both OpenAI and Claude conversation exports
 - **Drag & Drop Interface**: Simply drag and drop your export files (.json or .zip)
 - **URL Import**: Load conversations directly from a URL without persisting them locally
+- **Export Functionality**: Export single, selected, or all conversations in normalized JSON format
 - **Search & Filter**: Real-time search across conversation titles and message content with keyword highlighting
 - **Persistent Storage**: Conversations are saved in browser localStorage for future sessions
 - **Markdown Rendering**: Messages are rendered with proper markdown formatting